baridebarid/QuanTest/README.md

-Trying to count up ways to break an array of integers to three non-empty subarrays of equal sum.
+Counting up ways to break an array of integers to three non-empty subarrays of equal sum.

 1 <= n <= 5 * 10 ^ 6 where n is array size.